inscapist/deuterium-layout/README.md

 - Having many letters on the homerow
 - High inrolls/outrolls ratio (outrolls can feel less natural if they are on the pinky/ring)
 - Having hjkl on the same hand in a relatively natural positions (vim + tiling window managers)
+- Very low 2u sfs
+- Bottom row on the ring/pinky is kept very light which helps with scissors (My older versions didn't do so well here)

 ## Design choices (some of it can be controversial)